Skip to main content

 And I'm beginning to understand that while the politics in Connecticut suck, they suck everywhere.
 And on the suckage scale, CT is certainly not as bad as, say, California or New York or New Jersey.

 And the history of New England and the things to do within a couple hours of our house in central CT are simply amazing.
-Stay in the state, go to NYC, go to Boston, go to Vermont/NH, upstate New York and Canada a little farther out (no, not New Jersey).
+Stay in the state, go to NYC, go to Boston, go to Vermont/NH, upstate New York and Canada a little farther out (but no, not New Jersey.
+Though I do like Wildwood).

-Yeah, it costs more to live in the Northeast (I'm really really worried about continuing rises in property taxes and energy) but with Connecticut's recent changes to discontinue income taxes on retirement income below $100k*, at least I won't have to worry about that.
+Yeah, it costs more to live in the Northeast (I'm concerned about continuing rises in property taxes and energy) but with Connecticut's recent changes to discontinue income taxes on retirement income below $100k*, at least I won't have to worry about that.

-Alternatively, I could sell our CT home and build on four acres of land I own in Cajun Country (and have money left over) but would I get all this other stuff too?
-And how many times will I have to evacuate from a hurricane (and flee from robin-sized mosquitoes)?
+I could sell our CT home and build on four acres of land I own in Cajun Country (and have money left over) but would I get all this other stuff too?
+No, I'd get swimmingly hot-as-hell summer weather and how many times will I have to evacuate from a hurricane (and flee from robin-sized mosquitoes)?

-Sure, we all gripe about Connecticut politics.
-And I'll continue to do so, as long as CT remains financially solvent (they're trying hard not to).
+Sure, we all gripe about Connecticut politics, as we should.
+And I'll continue to do so, as long as CT can remain financially solvent (they're trying hard not to).

 But when I think about it, we actually have it pretty good up here.
-So we might just stay...I guess we'll see.
+So we'll probably just stay...I guess we'll see.

-*2023 Postscript: Connecticut has passed a law that will make retirement income from pensions, IRAs, and 401k not subject to state income taxes, within AGI limits (within what we'll be pulling in).
+*2023 Postscript: Connecticut has passed a law that will make retirement income from pensions, IRAs, and 401k not subject to state income taxes, within AGI limits (should be within what we'll be pulling in).

 Comments